rwieruch/blog_robinwieruch_content/blog/node-express-server-rest-api/index.md

 ...
 ```

-We generate a unique identifier for the message with the new library, use it as property in a message object, assign the message by identifier in the messages object -- which is our pseudo database --, and return the new message after it has been created.
+We generate a unique identifier for the message with the new library, use it as property in a message object with a [shorthand object property initialization](/javascript-object-property-shorthand), assign the message by identifier in the messages object -- which is our pseudo database --, and return the new message after it has been created.

 However, something is missing for the message.
 In order to create a message, a client has to provide the `text` string for the message.
-Fortunately a A HTTP POST method makes it possible to send data as payload in a body.
-That's why we can use the incoming request (`req`) to extract a payload from it.
+Fortunately a HTTP POST method makes it possible to send data as payload in a body.
+That's why we can use the incoming request (`req`) to extract a payload from it:

 ```javascript{7}
 ...